 A total of 52 hours is required.
 The Education major is completed at the same time as the content area major.
 Courses must be completed with a grade of "C" or better, except ED130 and ED230 which must be completed with a B- or better.
+This major leads to a license to teach a specific content area in grades 7-12.

-Item# Title Credits
+Item # Title Credits

-ED130 FOUNDATIONS OF 4.0
+ED130 FOUNDATIONS OF EDUCATION 4

-EDUCATION

-ED133 TECHNOLOGY 1.0

-INTEGRATION IN K-12
+ED133 TECHNOLOGY INTEGRATION IN K-12 CLASSROOMS 1

-CLASSROOMS

-ED230 HUMAN DEVELOPMENT 4.0

-AND LEARNING THEORY
+ED230 HUMAN DEVELOPMENT AND LEARNING THEORY 4

-ED285 FIELD PRACTICUM II 1.0
+ED285 FIELD PRACTICUM II 1

-ED341 READING CORE II: 4.0
+ED341 READING CORE II: PRINCIPLES AND PRACTICES FOR 4

-PRINCIPLES AND

-PRACTICES FOR LITERACY

-INSTRUCTORS
+LITERACY INSTRUCTORS

-ED349 SECONDARY GENERAL 4.0
+ED349 SECONDARY GENERAL METHODS 4

-METHODS

-ED360 SURVEY OF INCLUSION 4.0
+ED360 SURVEY OF INCLUSION PHILOSOPHY AND STRATEGIES 4

-PHILOSOPHY AND

-STRATEGIES

-ED368 CLASSROOM AND 4.0
+ED368 CLASSROOM AND BEHAVIOR MANAGEMENT 4

-BEHAVIOR MANAGEMENT

-ED385 FIELD PRACTICUM III 1.0
+ED385 FIELD PRACTICUM III 1

-ED485 FIELD PRACTICUM IV 1.0
+ED485 FIELD PRACTICUM IV 1

-ED495 STUDENT TEACHING 16.0
+ED495 STUDENT TEACHING 16

-SE230 INTRODUCTION TO 4.0
+SE230 INTRODUCTION TO EXCEPTIONALITIES 4

-EXCEPTIONALITIES